 This year, Bodyform dropped Wombstories – a three-minute foray into the highs and lows of having a womb.
 Slipping between multi-modal animation and real-life actors, the ad covers fertility issues, menopause, endometriosis and childbirth – and plenty of period blood.
 Red, of course.
 The campaign is inclusive, hashtaggable – and doesn’t shy away from reality.
 For a generation raised on idealistic intimate care ads, it’s a revelation.

-Okay, so Spotify’s annual Wrapped campaign isn’t exactly new for 2020.
+Okay, so Spotify’s annual Wrapped campaign isn’t exactly new.
 But after a year when streaming use around Gen Z skyrocketed, all while in-person connection was at an all-time low, the latest iteration was exactly what young listeners needed.